 When I graduated college in 2011 I was a classic case of ‘CAN’T TELL ME NUTHIN!’
-I was the first in my immediate family to graduate college (my mother has a BA and a Masters, but neither of my siblings have gone to college), and I was on top of the world.
+I am the only one of my siblings to go to college (my mother has a BA and a Masters) and I was on top of the world.
 I’d graduated from my dream school!
 Surely from here on out it would be nothing but a straight shot to the top!

 Post Grad Delusions